Robustly optimal dynamics for active matter reservoir computing: Introduction

 \section{Introduction}

-Computation is not limited to the digital domain: \emph{In materio} computation is about (analogue) physical computing directly with matter, on a continuous domain of space and time \cite{Horsman2014-when_phys_compute,Dale2017-rc_in-materio,Kaspar2021-intelligent_matter}.
+Computation is not limited to the digital domain: \emph{In materio} computation is about analog physical computing directly with matter, on a continuous domain of space and time \cite{Horsman2014-when_phys_compute,Dale2017-rc_in-materio,Kaspar2021-intelligent_matter}.
 Unlike Turing machines, a computation will not require sequential transitions between well-defined discrete internal states \cite{Maass2002-real-time_computing,Horsman2014-when_phys_compute,maclennan2004natural}.
-This is part of a wider push towards unconventional computing: using the intrinsic dynamics of physical systems for a computation can lessen the computational overhead arising from traditional electronic and digital systems \cite{Dale2017-rc_in-materio,Stepney2008-materialcompute,Konkoli2018-rc_comput_matter,stepney2012}.
-The idea is to to take inspiration from how nature computes \cite{Zenil2013-book_computable_universe}, for example the brain \cite{Jaeger2021-unconventional_general,Hopfield1982}, import basic physical concepts and systems \cite{Horsman2014-when_phys_compute,Markovic2020-phys_for_neuromoph,jaeger2023toward}, and depart from the von Neumann computing paradigm, where information processing and memory storage are executed in separate compartments \cite{beyondVonNeumann2020}.
-Hard condensed matter, \ie, magnetic systems, has been proven to offer high functionality for the computational tasks of prediction and pattern recognition: Topologically protected phases (skyrmions) are exploitable \cite{Prychynenko2018,Everschor2024-review-magnetic_RC,Love2023,Yokouchi2022,Lee2023}.
+This is part of a wider push towards unconventional computing: using the intrinsic dynamics of physical systems for computation can lessen the computational overhead and resulting energy expenditure arising from traditional electronic and digital means \cite{Dale2017-rc_in-materio,Stepney2008-materialcompute,Konkoli2018-rc_comput_matter,stepney2012}.
+The idea is to take inspiration from how nature computes \cite{Zenil2013-book_computable_universe}, for example the brain \cite{Jaeger2021-unconventional_general,Hopfield1982}, import basic physical concepts and systems \cite{Horsman2014-when_phys_compute,Markovic2020-phys_for_neuromoph,jaeger2023toward}, and depart from the von Neumann computing paradigm, where information processing and memory storage are executed in separate compartments \cite{beyondVonNeumann2020}.

-In the same spirit, can soft condensed matter present a complementary class of useful systems for computation and inference?
-Notably, soft materials are being used for sensing and actuating in robots \cite{Rothemund2018}.
-Active matter systems \cite{teVrugt2025} are interesting candidates because they are inherently out of equilibrium \cite{OByrne2022}, rendering rich collective behavior at the macroscopic scale like flocking \cite{Yadav2018,Bowick2022-review_active_mat}.
-How can we \emph{generally} assess the suitability of soft or any kind of matter for computation?
+Can soft condensed matter or biological systems present a complementary class of systems adept for computation and inference?
+(How) does computation rely on collectivity, inherent to many systems?
+Swarm intelligence hinges on the cooperation of many parts acting together -- which is gaining rapid interest for artificial intelligence algorithms \cite{Liu2025-preprint,Marl2024-book} as well as robotics \cite{elShowk2025}.
+From a physical point of view, active matter systems \cite{teVrugt2025} are interesting candidates because they are inherently out of equilibrium \cite{OByrne2022}, rendering rich collective behavior at the macroscopic scale like swarming and flocking \cite{Yadav2018,Bowick2022-review_active_mat}.
+Also, soft materials offer a way to distribute forces and integrate responses important for modern robotic sensing and actuation \cite{Rothemund2018}.
+How can we \emph{generally} assess the suitability of bio-inspired systems for both analog computation and learning algorithms, which represent significantly distinct contexts?